ricsi98/AlgoTrading/README.md

 ## Agents
 ### Random Agent
-This agent is an example for how one can use the environment.
+This agent is an example of how one can use the environment.
 It acts independently from the observations.
 The code for the agent:
 ```python
 import random